-Applicants from Non-English-speaking countries: a.
-In those cases where English is not the native language of the applicant, score reports from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) are required for admission.
+Initial Application Form and Non-RefundableApplication Fee of \$50.00 USD - completed on the University's website a.In those cases where English is not the native language of the applicant, score reports from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) are required for admission.
 In order to qualify for program admission, applicants are required to obtain a minimum TOEFL score of 71 (iBT), 197 (cBT) or 527 (paper-based) as determined by the type of examination that was taken.
-In the case of the IELTS, a minimum score of 6.0 is required for program admission.
+In the case of the IELTS, a minimum score of 6.0 is required for programadmission.